LeaVerou/lea.verou.me/2016/12/resolve-promises-externally-with-this-one-weird-trick/index.md

 this.treeBuilt.resolve();
 ```

-I love that this is reusable, and calling `resolve()` makes a lot more sense than setting something to true.
-However, I didn't like that it involved a separate object (deferred) and that people using the treeBuilt property would not be able to call .then() directly on it, so I simplified it a bit to only use one Promise object:
+I love that this is reusable, and calling `resolve()` makes a lot more sense than setting something to `true`.
+However, I didn't like that it involved a separate object (`deferred`) and that people using the `treeBuilt` property would not be able to call `.then()` directly on it, so I simplified it a bit to only use one Promise object:

 ```
 function defer() {